EARL-BO: Reinforcement Learning for Multi-Step Lookahead, High-Dimensional Bayesian Optimization

 \subsection{High Dimensional Approaches}

-Several recent advances address challenges posed by increasing dimensionality in BO~\citep{wang2023recent}. \citet{hoang2018decentralized} propose the Decentralized High-dimensional Bayesian Optimization (DEC-HBO) algorithm, which employs a sparse factor graph representation of the objective function to exploit interdependent effects of input components while maintaining scalability.
+Several recent works address challenges posed by increasing dimensionality in BO~\citep{wang2023recent}. \citet{hoang2018decentralized} propose the Decentralized High-dimensional Bayesian Optimization (DEC-HBO) algorithm, which employs a sparse factor graph representation of the objective function to exploit interdependent effects of input components while maintaining scalability.
 The authors propose a decentralized strategy for optimizing the acquisition function and demonstrate DEC-HBO's performance on various tasks, including synthetic functions of up to ten dimensions.

-Another prominent method in the field is Trust Region Bayesian Optimization (TuRBO)~\citep{eriksson2019scalable}.
-TuRBO partitions the search space into multiple local regions, each defined as a trust region (TR) and modeled with a Gaussian process (GP).
-This approach has been extensively evaluated on diverse high-dimensional synthetic and real-world problems, such as the 200-dimensional Ackley function and robot control tasks.
-In these applications, TuRBO exhibits superior performance compared to traditional BO methods and alternative optimization techniques, including evolutionary algorithms.
-Given its popularity, we employ the most recent TuRBO algorithm as our primary benchmark for comparison in high-dimensional problems.
+Another popular method is Trust Region Bayesian Optimization, or TuRBO~\citep{eriksson2019scalable}.
+TuRBO partitions the search space into multiple local regions, each defined as a trust region and modeled with GP.
+This approach has been extensively evaluated on diverse high-dimensional synthetic and real-world problems, such as the 200-dimensional Ackley function and robot control tasks, where TuRBO outperforms traditional BO methods and alternative optimization techniques, including evolutionary algorithms.

+SAASBO~\citep{eriksson2021high} introduces Sparse Axis-Aligned Subspaces to effectively handle the curse of dimensionality.
+By learning which dimensions are most relevant to the optimization objective, SAASBO can focus on the most influential parameters and scale to problems with hundreds of dimensions.
+Given their relative popularity and strong performance, we use TuRBO and SAASBO as benchmarks for comparison in higher-dimensional problems.

-Alternatively, VAE-BO methods address high-dimensional BO by using Variational Autoencoders (VAEs) to learn low-dimensional latent representations of the search space~\citep{gomez2018automatic}.
+In a similar vein, VAE-BO methods address high-dimensional BO using Variational Autoencoders (VAEs) to learn low-dimensional latent representations of the search space~\citep{gomez2018automatic}.
 LBO~\citep{tripp2020sample} improves upon this by incorporating weighted retraining of the VAE, assigning higher weights to better-performing points and periodically updating the VAE.
-More recently, \citet{chen2024pg} propose PG-LBO, which further enhances VAE-BO by introducing pseudo-label training to leverage unlabeled data and GP guidance to directly integrate labeled data.
-PG-LBO demonstrates superior performance across various high-dimensional optimization tasks, including topology shape fitting, expression reconstruction, and chemical design.
+More recently, \citet{chen2024pg} propose PG-LBO, which introduces pseudo-label training to leverage unlabeled data and GP guidance to directly integrate labeled data.